Killing of Nick Berg

 Nicholas Evan Berg (April 2, 1978 – May 7, 2004) was an American freelance radio-tower repairman who went to Iraq after the United States' invasion of Iraq.
 He was abducted and beheaded according to a video released in May 2004 by Islamist militants in response to the Abu Ghraib torture and prisoner abuse involving the United States Army and Iraqi prisoners.
 The CIA claimed Berg was murdered by Abu Musab al-Zarqawi.
-The decapitation video was released on the internet, reportedly from London to a Malaysian-hosted homepage by the Islamist organization Muntada al-Ansar.
+The decapitation video was released on the internet, reportedly from London to a Malaysian-hosted homepage by the Islamist organization Jama'at al-Tawhid wal-Jihad.

 Early life and education

-Berg grew up in West Whiteland Township, Chester County, Pennsylvania, a suburb of Philadelphia.
+Berg was born in Charlotte, North Carolina and grew up in West Whiteland Township, Pennsylvania, a suburb of Philadelphia.
 He was referred to as a "religious Jew."

 Berg graduated from Henderson High School in West Chester in 1996.
 In 1996, he was a student at Cornell University but later dropped out.
 He took classes at Drexel University in 1998, and, in 1999, attended summer sessions on the campus of the University of Pennsylvania.
 At some point, Berg took a class at the University of Oklahoma in Norman.
 He never earned a college degree.

-In 2002, with family members, created Prometheus Methods Tower Service.
+In 2002, with family members, Berg created Prometheus Methods Tower Service.
 He inspected and rebuilt communication antennas, and had previously visited Kenya and Uganda on similar projects.
 Berg set up a subsidiary of his company, Prometheus Tower Services, Inc., in Kenya.